jgedarovich/chef-attribute-debug/README.md

 here](https://docs.chef.io/attributes.html#attribute-precedence).

 #TODO
-Currently not checking for level 15 - "An automatic attribute identified by Ohai at the start of the chef-client run"
+* Currently not checking for level 15 - "An automatic attribute identified by Ohai at the start of the chef-client run"
+* other versions of chef ie 12.